invoke-ai/InvokeAI/docs/help/SAMPLER_CONVERGENCE.md

 <img width="1081" alt="image" src="https://user-images.githubusercontent.com/50542132/191639011-f81d9d38-0a15-45f0-9442-a5e8d5c25f1f.png">

-Again, we see K_HEUN and K_DPM_2 tend to converge faster towards the final result.
+Again, we see K_HEUN and K_DPM_2 tend to converge in the fewest number of steps towards the final result.
 K_DPM_2_A and K_EULER_A seem to incorporate a lot of creativity/variability, capable of producing rotten hamburgers, but also of adding lettuce to the mix.
 And they're the only samplers that produced an actual 'bowl of fries'!

 Animals. `"grown tiger, full body" -W512 -H512 -C7.5 -S3721629802`

 <img width="1081" alt="image" src="https://user-images.githubusercontent.com/50542132/191771922-6029a4f5-f707-4684-9011-c6f96e25fe56.png">

-K_HEUN and K_DPM_2 once again are the quickest -converging around `-s30`, while other samplers are still struggling with several tails or malformed back legs.
+K_HEUN and K_DPM_2 once again are the quickest step-wise -converging around `-s30`, while other samplers are still struggling with several tails or malformed back legs.

 However, you can see how in general it takes longer to converge (for comparison, K_HEUN often converges between `-s10` and `-s20` for nature and food compositions, which means this took an extra 10 to 20 steps to converge).
 This is normal, as producing human/animal faces/bodies is one of the things the model struggles the most with.
 For these topics, running for more steps will often increase coherence within the composition.